-with the progress of the human mind.”
+with the progress of the human mind.

-So what did Jefferson mean?
+What did Jefferson mean?
 What of this thing called progress?

 As one of its children, Jefferson referred to The Enlightenment.
 This explosion of ideas derived from Natural Law and discoveries drawn from the experience and lessons of ancient, medieval, renaissance and modern times is reflected in his shining work, the Declaration of Independence.

 It is there that the Framers paid a “decent Respect to the Opinions of Mankind.”
 Like modern American opinion, the general opinion of mankind in 1776 didn’t differentiate between what is legal and what is just.
 Parliament enacted thoroughly legal statutes for their colonies.
 The Stamp Act, Townshend Act, and various duties on commerce were all properly enacted laws.
-Similar if not identical laws applied to other English overseas possessions.

 So what was the big deal?
 Why revolution?
 Why risk their property and necks in a revolt?
 The Founders took issue with the injustice of English actions.
 Just laws comply with the Laws of Nature and Nature’s God, and our Declaration itemized to a skeptical world the legal yet unjust crimes of George III.
 Our Founders paid decent respect to the opinions of mankind . . . and disagreed.